JiangXL/ColorMapping/README.md

 update-grub.
 You can check that the option is active by printing out /proc/cmdline, if it is not not the case, reboot your computer.

-The offical examples can run.
+The official examples can run.

-All software run but show AT_ERR_NODATA during live, I switch PCI slot and clost C-state in DELL bios.
+All software run but show AT_ERR_NODATA during live, I switch PCI slot and close C-state in DELL bios.
 Finally work!

 2. Compilation and  installatin of Lima